Being a parent is hard, really hard, but being a step-parent is another whole level of hard.

 Communication that is calm, clear and non-accusatory works best.

-For help with this, my “Making Stepfamilies Work” course [LINK] teaches many skills for great communication within stepfamilies.
+For help with this, my courses and workshops can teach you many skills for developing great communication within your stepfamily.
 It also helps you develop an understanding of how people are feeling and how to understand your own feelings and where they are really stemming from.